Japan exports seen up for fifth straight month in January

 The Bank of Japan is likely to revise up its assessment of exports and output at its two-day policy review next week.

-Japan will announce October-December growth data on Monday, which is expected to show an annualized 3.7 percent of expansion, a separate poll showed.
+Japan will announce October-December growth data on Monday, which is expected to show an annualised 3.7 percent of expansion, a separate poll showed.

 (This story has been refiled to insert dropped word "yen" in second paragraph)